PlanktoScope/PlanktoScope/documentation/docs/reference/software/architecture/os.md

 The PlanktoScope is often operated with limited or sporadic internet access, and also in settings with no internet access at all.
 The PlanktoScope also needs to be deployable in remote settings where the user needs to control the PlanktoScope without being physically present.
 In both types of situations, the PlanktoScope's web browser-based interfaces need to remain accessible.

-We solve this problem by allowing the PlanktoScope to connect to the internet over a known Wi-Fi network, and/or over Ethernet, so that the PlanktoScope's web browser-based interfaces can be accessed over the internet; and by making the PlanktoScope bring up a Wi-Fi hotspot (more formally, a [wireless access point](https://en.wikipedia.org/wiki/Wireless_access_point)) using the Raspberry Pi's integrated Wi-Fi module in the absence of any known Wi-Fi network, so that the web browser-based interfaces can be accessed over the Wi-Fi hotspot.
+We solve this problem by allowing the PlanktoScope to connect to the internet over a known Wi-Fi network, and/or over Ethernet (or USB tethering to a phone sharing its internet access), so that the PlanktoScope's web browser-based interfaces can be accessed over the internet; and by making the PlanktoScope bring up a Wi-Fi hotspot (more formally, a [wireless access point](https://en.wikipedia.org/wiki/Wireless_access_point)) using the Raspberry Pi's integrated Wi-Fi module (or an optional USB Wi-Fi dongle) in the absence of any known Wi-Fi network, so that the web browser-based interfaces can be accessed over the Wi-Fi hotspot.
+The PlanktoScope implements these functionalities on the available networking-related hardware by using the sofware systems described in the subsections below.

-The PlanktoScope's networking systems are built around [NetworkManager](https://networkmanager.dev/), [dnsmasq](https://thekelleys.org.uk/dnsmasq/doc.html), [firewalld](https://firewalld.org/), and [Avahi](https://avahi.org/).
-When a device connects directly to the PlanktoScope (e.g. via the PlanktoScope's Wi-Fi hotspot, or via an Ethernet cable), the PlanktoScope acts as a [DHCP](https://en.wikipedia.org/wiki/Dynamic_Host_Configuration_Protocol) server to assign itself certain static IP addresses (e.g. 192.168.4.1) and as a DNS server to assign itself certain domain names (e.g. `home.pkscope`) (with DHCP server and DNS server functionalities provided by a dnsmasq instance launched by NetworkManager), so that user can locate and open the PlanktoScope's web browser-based interfaces via those domain names.
-The PlanktoScope also uses Avahi to announce itself under certain [mDNS](https://en.wikipedia.org/wiki/Multicast_DNS) names (e.g. `planktoscope.local`) which may work on networks where the PlanktoScope does not have a static IP address (e.g. because the PlanktoScope is connected to an existing Wi-Fi network).

-When the PlanktoScope both has internet access and has devices connected to it (e.g. over a Wi-Fi hotspot or over Ethernet), the PlanktoScope shares its internet access with all connected devices, to enable the user to access web pages even when connected to the PlanktoScope.
-This is implemented in the PlanktoScope OS with NetworkManager's "shared" IPv4 connection type for the PlanktoScope to act as a network router using [Network Address Translation](https://en.wikipedia.org/wiki/Network_address_translation) when it has internet access.
+In addition to systemd services enumerated in the subsections below, the standard PlanktoScope OS also adds the following networking-related systemd services:

+- `assemble-hosts-templated`: generates a temporary hosts drop-in snippet (which is used by a symlink at `/etc/hosts.d/50-generated-templated`) from drop-in hosts snippet templates at `/etc/hosts-templates.d`.

+- `assemble-hosts` generates a temporary hosts file (which is used by a symlink at `/etc/hosts`) from drop-in snippets at `/etc/hosts-templates.d`.

+- `report-mac-addresses`: generates a temporary file at `/run/mac-addresses.yml` which enumerates the system's network interfaces and their respective MAC addresses

+### Machine naming

-The standard PlanktoScope OS adds the following systemd services (beyond what is already provided by the default installation of the Raspberry Pi OS) for managing the PlanktoScope's network connectivity:
+The standard PlanktoScope OS adds the following systemd services (beyond what is already provided by the default installation of Raspberry Pi OS 12) for dynamically generating/updating the hostname at boot:

-- `autohotspot` (which in turn launches `hostapd`): a PlanktoScope-specific daemon for automatically checking the presence of known Wi-Fi networks, automatically connecting to any known Wi-Fi networks, and falling back to creating a Wi-Fi hotspot when no known Wi-Fi networks are present.

-- `enable-interface-forwarding-between`: configures the Linux kernel firewall's IP packet filter rules to forward packets between the Raspberry Pi's network interfaces, to allow the Raspberry Pi to act as a network router.

-- `enable-interface-forwarding-inbound`: configures the Linux kernel firewall's IP packet filter rules to forward packets targeted at `192.168.4.1`, `192.168.5.1`, etc., all to `localhost`, so that the PlanktoScope can be accessed from a client device's web browser at any such static IP address regardless of which network interface the client device is actually connected to.

-- `dnsmasq`: for allowing computers connected to the PlanktoScope over a network to access the PlanktoScope using domain names defined on the PlanktoScope.

-- `firewalld`: a network firewall (currently disabled by default).

-- `planktoscope-mdns-alias@pkscope.service` and `planktoscopemdns-alias@planktoscope.service` configure the Avahi daemon (provided by the Raspberry Pi OS) to also resolve mDNS names `pkscope.local` and `planktoscope.local`, respectively, to an IP address (192.168.4.1) which is usable by devices connected to the PlanktoScope by a direct connection between their respective network interfaces.

-The standard PlanktoScope OS also adds the following systemd services for dynamically updating the system's network configuration during boot:

 - `generate-machine-name`: generates a human-readable machine name  at `/run/machine-name` from the Raspberry Pi's serial number (or, if that's missing, from `/etc/machine-d`).